-\paragraph{\bf{1D hypersingular Riesz gases}} Although the 1D hypersingular Riesz gas (i.e $s>1$) is not hyperuniform, its fluctuations are also of interest.
-In such a system, the macroscopic and microscopic behaviors are \emph{coupled}, a fact which translates into the linear response associated to linear statistics (in contrast with long-range particle systems, the linear response is a combination of a mean-field change of variables, moving each point according to its position only, and of local perturbations).
-Simple heuristic computations shows that the limiting variance is then proportional to a $L^2$ norm (after subtraction of the mean) with a factor depending on the second order derivative of the free energy.
+Although the 1D hypersingular Riesz gas (i.e. $s>1$) is not hyperuniform, its fluctuations are also of interest.
+In such a system, the macroscopic and microscopic behaviors are \emph{coupled}, a fact which translates into the linear response associated with linear statistics (in contrast with long-range particle systems, the linear response is a combination of a mean-field change of variables—moving each point according only to its position—and local perturbations).
+Simple heuristic computations show that the limiting variance is then proportional to an $L^2$ norm (after subtraction of the mean) with a factor depending on the second-order derivative of the free energy.